 Find meeting dates, locations and more on our public Facebook events page.

-Join us to hear three experts survey the road map to a greener future for Kansas.
-We’ll discuss how we can accelerate the migration from fossil fuels to renewable energy.
+We heard three experts survey the road map to a greener future for Kansas.
+They discussed how we can accelerate the migration from fossil fuels to renewable energy.

 - Tammie Rhea, senior product manager—renewable at Evergy (merger of KCP&L and Westar), outlines the utility’s plans and programs to realize that greener future.